parthadcdev/slm-business-layer-proto/database/README.md

 # Database Directory

-This directory contains all database-related SQL files for the SLM Business Service Layer project.
+This directory contains all database-related SQL files for the SLM Business Service Layer project using Neon DB cloud PostgreSQL.

 ## File Organization